 - A government-issued photo ID, such as a driver’s license, military ID, or passport (uploaded to the Tennessee application in Synergy by Applicant in .pdf or .jpg file format; REQUIRED EACH EXAM).

 - If you are licensed in another U.S. jurisdiction*, certificates of admission and of good standing for each jurisdiction in which you have been admitted (.pdf format or hard copy, received by the TBLE on or before the deadline) – some states use one form for both but certification of admission to the highest court and of current good standing before the Bar are both required for admission (see below for more information) (REQUIRED WHENEVER THERE IS A CHANGE IN STATUS WITH AN AMENDMENT FORM FILED AS WELL);

-- If you attended a law school outside of Tennessee* that was not an ABA-accredited law school at the time of your graduation, proof of licensing in the jurisdiction in which the law school was located and Legal Studies in United States form (LEGAL STUDIES IN UNITED STATES FORM REQUIRED EACH EXAM); and
+- If you attended a law school outside of Tennessee* that was not an ABA-accredited law school at the time of your graduation, the Affidavit of Past Practice (MUST BE SUBMITTED FOR EACH EXAM and uploaded by Applicant in .pdf format to the Tennessee application in Synergy)

-CALCULATION OF TWO YEAR PERIOD for supplemental NCBE background investigation (2) or letters attesting to law practice (6): The two year time period is counted from exam date to exam date.
-For example, an NCBE application or letter submitted for the July 2018 exam is good for July 2018, Feb 2019, July 2019 and Feb 2020; but must be updated for a July 2020 application.
+CALCULATION OF TWO YEAR PERIOD for supplemental NCBE background investigation or letters attesting to law practice: The two year time period is counted from exam date to exam date.
+For example, an NCBE application or letter submitted for the July 2022 exam is good for July 2022, Feb 2023, July 2023, and Feb 2024; but must be updated for a July 2024 application.